syncfusion-content/ej2-grid-docs/ej2-javascript/grid/selection/row-selection.md

 {% previewsample "page.domainurl/code-snippet/grid/grid-cs190" %}
 {% endif %}

-## Get selected row indexes
+## Clear row selection programmatically

-You can get the selected row indexes by using the [`getSelectedRowIndexes`](../../api/grid/#getselectedrowindexes) method.
+Clearing row selection programmatically in the Grid component is a useful feature when you want to remove any existing row selections.
+To achieve this, you can use the [clearRowSelection](../../api/grid/selection/#clearrowselection) method.

+>The `clearRowSelection` method is applicable when the selection [type](../../api/grid/selectionSettings/#type) is set to **Multiple** or **Single**.

+The following example demonstrates how to clear row selection by calling the [clearRowSelection](../../api-grid.html#clearSelection) method in the button click event.

  {% if page.publishingplatform == "typescript" %}

  {% tabs %}
 {% highlight ts tabtitle="index.ts" %}
-{% include code-snippet/grid/selected-index-cs2/index.ts %}
+{% include code-snippet/grid/grid-cs191/index.ts %}
 {% endhighlight %}
 {% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/selected-index-cs2/index.html %}
+{% include code-snippet/grid/grid-cs191/index.html %}
 {% endhighlight %}
 {% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/selected-index-cs2" %}
+{% previewsample "page.domainurl/code-snippet/grid/grid-cs191" %}

 {% elsif page.publishingplatform == "javascript" %}

 {% tabs %}
 {% highlight js tabtitle="index.js" %}
-{% include code-snippet/grid/selected-index-cs2/index.js %}
+{% include code-snippet/grid/grid-cs191/index.js %}
 {% endhighlight %}
 {% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/selected-index-cs2/index.html %}
+{% include code-snippet/grid/grid-cs191/index.html %}
 {% endhighlight %}
 {% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/selected-index-cs2" %}
+{% previewsample "page.domainurl/code-snippet/grid/grid-cs191" %}
 {% endif %}

-## Simple multiple row selection
+## Row selection events

-You can select multiple rows by clicking on rows one by one.
-This will not deselect the previously selected rows.
-To deselect the previously selected row, you can click on the  selected row.
-You can enable this behavior by using [`selectionSettings.enableSimpleMultiRowSelection`](../../api/grid/selectionSettings/#enablesimplemultirowselection) property.
+The Grid provides several events related to row selection that allow you to respond to and customize the behavior of row selection.
+These events give you control over various aspects of row selection.
+Here are the available row selection events:

+[rowSelecting](../../api/grid#rowselecting): This event is triggered before any row selection occurs.
+It provides an opportunity to implement custom logic or validation before a row is selected, allowing you to control the selection process.

+[rowSelected](../../api/grid/#rowselected): This event is triggered after a row is successfully selected.
+You can use this event to perform actions or updates when a row is selected.

+[rowDeselecting](../../api/grid/#rowdeselecting): This event is triggered just before a selected row is deselected.
+It allows you to perform custom logic or validation to decide whether the row should be deselected or not.

+[rowDeselected](../../api/grid/#rowdeselected): This event is triggered when a particular selected row is deselected.
+You can use this event to perform actions or validations when a row is no longer selected.

+In the following example, row selection is canceled when the value of **CustomerID** is equal to **VINET** within the `rowSelecting` event.
+The background color changes to green when the value of **Freight** is greater than 10 and less than or equal to 140, triggering the `rowDeselected` event.
+The background color changes to red when the value of **Freight** is less than or equal to 10 during the `rowDeselected` event.
+Furthermore, the background color changes to yellow when the value of **Freight** is greater than 140 during the `rowDeselected` event.
+A notification message is displayed to indicate which event was triggered whenever a row is selected.

  {% if page.publishingplatform == "typescript" %}

  {% tabs %}
 {% highlight ts tabtitle="index.ts" %}
-{% include code-snippet/grid/selected-index-cs3/index.ts %}
+{% include code-snippet/grid/grid-cs192/index.ts %}
 {% endhighlight %}
 {% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/selected-index-cs3/index.html %}
+{% include code-snippet/grid/grid-cs192/index.html %}
 {% endhighlight %}
 {% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/selected-index-cs3" %}
+{% previewsample "page.domainurl/code-snippet/grid/grid-cs192" %}

 {% elsif page.publishingplatform == "javascript" %}

 {% tabs %}
 {% highlight js tabtitle="index.js" %}
-{% include code-snippet/grid/selected-index-cs3/index.js %}
+{% include code-snippet/grid/grid-cs192/index.js %}
 {% endhighlight %}
 {% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/selected-index-cs3/index.html %}
+{% include code-snippet/grid/grid-cs192/index.html %}
 {% endhighlight %}
 {% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/selected-index-cs3" %}
+{% previewsample "page.domainurl/code-snippet/grid/grid-cs192" %}
 {% endif %}

-## Toggle selection

-The Toggle selection allows to perform selection and unselection of the particular row or cell or column.
-To enable toggle selection, set [`enableToggle`](../../api/grid/selectionSettings/#enabletoggle) property of the selectionSettings as true.
-If you click on the selected row or cell or column then it will be unselected and vice versa.

-{% if page.publishingplatform == "typescript" %}

- {% tabs %}
-{% highlight ts tabtitle="index.ts" %}
-{% include code-snippet/grid/grid-cs163/index.ts %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/grid-cs163/index.html %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/grid-cs163" %}

-{% elsif page.publishingplatform == "javascript" %}

-{% tabs %}
-{% highlight js tabtitle="index.js" %}
-{% include code-snippet/grid/grid-cs163/index.js %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/grid-cs163/index.html %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/grid-cs163" %}
-{% endif %}

-> * If multi selection is enabled, then first click on any selected row (without pressing Ctrl key), it will clear the multi selection and in second click on the same row, it will be unselected.

-## Clear selection programmatically

-You can clear the Grid selection programmatically by using the [clearSelection](./api-grid.html#clearSelection) method.

-In the demo below, we initially selected the third row using [selectedRowIndex](./api-grid.html#selectedrowindex-number).
-You can clear this selection by calling the [clearSelection](./api-grid.html#clearSelection) method in the button click event.

-{% if page.publishingplatform == "typescript" %}

- {% tabs %}
-{% highlight ts tabtitle="index.ts" %}
-{% include code-snippet/grid/clear-selection-cs1/index.ts %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/clear-selection-cs1/index.html %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/clear-selection-cs1" %}

-{% elsif page.publishingplatform == "javascript" %}

-{% tabs %}
-{% highlight js tabtitle="index.js" %}
-{% include code-snippet/grid/clear-selection-cs1/index.js %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/clear-selection-cs1/index.html %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/clear-selection-cs1" %}
-{% endif %}

-## Get selected records on various pages

-Enabling the [selectionSettings.persistSelection](./api-selectionSettings.html#persistselection-boolean) property will persist the selection in all Grid operations.

-So the selection will be maintained on every page even after navigating to another page.

-You can get the selected records using the [getSelectedRecords](./api-grid.html#getSelectedRecords) method.

-{% if page.publishingplatform == "typescript" %}

- {% tabs %}
-{% highlight ts tabtitle="index.ts" %}
-{% include code-snippet/grid/selected-records-cs1/index.ts %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/selected-records-cs1/index.html %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/selected-records-cs1" %}

-{% elsif page.publishingplatform == "javascript" %}

-{% tabs %}
-{% highlight js tabtitle="index.js" %}
-{% include code-snippet/grid/selected-records-cs1/index.js %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/selected-records-cs1/index.html %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/selected-records-cs1" %}
-{% endif %}

-> * To persist the grid selection, it is necessary to define any one of the columns as a primary key using the [columns.isPrimaryKey](./api-column.html#isprimarykey-boolean) property.